rankutah/blog/content/posts/articles/utah-seo-marketing/index.md

 +++
 # What is SEO?

+SEO, or *Search Engine Optimization*, is the process of optimizing your website to rank higher in search engine results when users search for keywords related to your business or services.

+Local SEO is different from broad SEO and focuses on three core areas: **Relevance, Prominence, and Proximity**.

+The chart below shows the factors that influence lead generation for local businesses.

 ![alt text](image.png)

 Source: Percentages are based on the average percentages given by ChatGPT (o4-mini-high) and Gemini (2.5 Flash) after performing Deep Research.
 Their results differed by an average of 6 percentage points for each of the factors.